This lesson is inspired by the best grammar book I have ever found: Image Grammar: Using Grammatical Structures to Teach Writing, by Harry R. Noden.

 Mini lesson (takes about 10 mins with student discussion):

-I tell the students, "Today we are going to talk about rhythm in writing.
-Putting rhythm into any genre of writing can be easy and will instantly bring your writing to the next level.
+Putting rhythm into any genre of writing can be easy and will instantly bring our writing to the next level.
 Writing is a lot like music.
-Our writing can have a rhythm to it that helps the words flow and gets our idea across easily.
-Today we are going to play around with rhythm."
+When it has a rhythm to it, the words and ideas flow to the reader, making it easy and enjoyable to read.
+It's fun to play around with rhythm in our writing.

-Then I give this example.
-We read it together and discuss what is different about the choppy version and the rhythmic version.
+I give this example.
+We read it together and discuss.
 Hearing the students put their observations into words is interesting...they can feel it, just like we feel the beat in a song.
 We have a chance to review verbs, adjectives and adverbs as well.

 Then I give the following sentence frames and make-up spontaneous examples, using characters and situations from the students' stories...it lights them up when they hear their very own character or setting being used as the example.
 It also shows how easily this can be applied to their own writing and how quickly it makes their writing sound good.